 A rear-facing car seat can either be an infant- only car seat (usually with a carry handle) or a larger convertible car seat (that can also be used forward-facing).
-Babies and children should ride in a rear-facing car seat as long as possible up to age 2 because they offer the best protection during a crash.
+Babies and children should ride in a rear-facing car seat as long as possible for the first several years of life because they offer the best protection during a crash.

 Why should babies be in rear-facing car seats?